Buffy-headed marmoset: Ecology and behavior

 Due to their small size, buffy-headed marmosets are susceptible to a wide range of predators.
-Common threats include ocelots, anacondas, and hawks, but many other animals such as toucans and crab-eating raccoons prey on them.
+Common threats include ocelots, green anacondas, and hawks, but many other animals such as toucans prey on them.
 The buffy-headed marmoset has four distinct patterns of predator avoidance.
 Primarily, buffy-headed marmosets avoid aerial predators through low-intensity alarm signals, emitting soft, closed-mouth whistles to warn other group members.
 A secondary behavior in dealing with aerial threats is a high-intensity alarm.
 These marmosets will send out a half-mouthed, open whistle to alert other members to take cover under branches or trees, sometimes immediately ceasing movement for the purpose of avoiding exposure.
 This pattern of avoidance is instinctive, and at times can result in these primates leaping downward from canopy to canopy in 10m jumps.

 The third type of anti-predator alarm is for low-intensity terrestrial threats.
 A few marmosets in the group will give a call to the rest, alerting them of a possible threat such as a snake.
 The buffy-headed marmosets then proceed to "mob" the predator by amassing in large groups, thus giving an incentive for the predator to not attack.
 Low calls, often made with the intention of frightening the predator, are a technique that is surprisingly effective.
 When dealing with threats such as raccoons, they will do so, but maintain their distance from 15–20 m away.
 The last reaction is one for high-intensity terrestrial situations.
 In instances of dealing with larger or more threatening predators, such as the tayra, the buffy-headed marmosets amass in a large group, yelping in piercingly loud manner to try and scare the predator away.

 Distinct vocalizations are used depending on whether they are for inter-group communication of extra-group communication.
 For inter-group communication, a short-distance call is used, while for an extra-group communication call, a loud, shrill long-distance call is used.
 Specific vocalizations are used when an adult buffy-headed marmoset discovers a source of food with others.
 Younger ones respond by running towards the calling marmoset, while expressing vocalizations of excitement.
 The dominant female will sometimes also express these vocalizations of excitement.
 If the food is not given, the female and younger marmosets will stay near the adult buffy-headed marmoset while conveying short vocalizations, to display their presence and express a need for food.